bianca9901/hangman/README.md

 * [These](https://github.com/kying18/hangman/blob/master/hangman_visual.py) figures of the hangman stages inspired me to make my own figures to implement to my game.
 * [This](https://github.com/kying18/hangman/blob/master/words.py) is where the words for the game were taken from.
 (In my game the words with hyphen-minus were deleted).
 * [This](https://www.youtube.com/watch?v=u51Zjlnui4Y) video helped me apply colors to specific print statements more efortlessly.
+* [Code Institute]() for the deployment terminal.
 ---

 ## Acknowledgments
+Thank you [Iuliia Konovalova](https://github.com/IuliiaKonovalova), for always giving me valuable feedback, tips and guidance.
+---